Darwin, Northern Territory: Pre-20th century

-The Dutch visited Australia's northern coastline in the 1600s and landed on the Tiwi Islands only to be repelled by the Tiwi peoples.
+The Dutch visited Australia's northern coastline in the 1600s and landed on the Tiwi Islands only to be attacked by the Tiwi peoples.
 The Dutch created the first European maps of the area.
 This accounts for the Dutch names in the area, such as Arnhem Land and Groote Eylandt.
-During this period, Dutch explorers named the region around Darwin—sometimes inclusive of nearby Kimberley—variations of Van Diemen's Land after the VOC governor-general Anthony van Diemen.
+During this period, Dutch explorers named the region around Darwin—sometimes including nearby Kimberley—variations of "Van Diemen's Land", after the VOC governor-general Anthony van Diemen.
 This should not be confused with the more general and prolonged use of the same name for Tasmania.

-The first British person to see Darwin harbour appears to have been Lieutenant John Lort Stokes of HMS Beagle on 9 September 1839.
-The ship's captain, Commander John Clements Wickham, named the port after Charles Darwin, the British naturalist who had sailed with them both on the earlier second expedition of the Beagle.
+The first Briton to see Darwin harbour appears to have been Lieutenant John Lort Stokes of HMS Beagle on 9 September 1839.
+The ship's captain, Commander John Clements Wickham, named the port after Charles Darwin, the British naturalist who had sailed with him when he served as first lieutenant on the earlier second expedition of the Beagle.

 In 1863, the Northern Territory was transferred from New South Wales to South Australia.
 In 1864 South Australia sent B. T. Finniss north as Government Resident to survey and found a capital for its new territory.
 Finniss chose a site at Escape Cliffs, near the entrance to Adelaide River, about 60 km northeast of the modern city.
-This attempt was short-lived, however, and the settlement abandoned by 1865.
+This attempt was short-lived, and the settlement abandoned by 1865.
 On 5 February 1869, George Goyder, the Surveyor-General of South Australia, established a small settlement of 135 people at Port Darwin between Fort Hill and the escarpment.
-Goyder named the settlement Palmerston after the British Prime Minister Lord Palmerston.
+Goyder named the settlement Palmerston after British Prime Minister Lord Palmerston.
 In 1870, the first poles for the Overland Telegraph were erected in Darwin, connecting Australia to the rest of the world.
-The discovery of gold by employees of the Australian Overland Telegraph Line digging holes for telegraph poles at Pine Creek in the 1880s spawned a gold rush, which further boosted the young colony's development.
+The discovery of gold by employees of the Australian Overland Telegraph Line digging holes for telegraph poles at Pine Creek in the 1880s spawned a gold rush, which further boosted the colony's development.